-A composite group photo is a smart choice because it offers flexibility, consistency, and creative control that traditional group photography often lacks.
+A group composite photography is a smart choice for event photography because it offers flexibility, consistency, and creative control that traditional group photography often lacks.
 By photographing individuals separately and combining them into one cohesive image, you eliminate issues like scheduling conflicts, unflattering expressions, or uneven lighting.
-It ensures that every person looks their best while allowing for easy edits, additions, or replacements later on — ideal for growing teams or large groups.
-Composite photography also opens the door for customized backgrounds and branding, making the final product not just a picture, but a polished, professional visual asset.
+This approach ensures that every person looks their best while allowing for easy edits, additions, or replacements later on — making it ideal for growing teams or large groups.
+Additionally, composite photography opens the door for customized backgrounds and branding, transforming the final product into a polished, professional visual asset, perfect for senior portrait photography as well.

 Employees from different departments or locations are photographed separately and composited into one "team" image.